thisisarchimedes/Groot/TestList.md

 ## TxQueuer

-[X] Get transactions from rules engine and filter all tx that don't have a hash + report on bad transaction (report context) [] Sort transactions by urgency level
-[] Add transactions to queue and report with context on each tx sent
+[X] Get transactions from rules engine and filter all tx that don't have a hash + report on bad transaction (report context) [X] Add transactions to queue and report with context on each tx sent

 - Do dummy rule (that create NewRelic log line) and then do end-to-end deploy with Kubernetes